-Sprint planning involves the development team – i.e. all developers, the Scrum Master and the Product Owner.
-The meeting is organised by the Product Owner, moderated by the Scrum Master, who is responsible for the adherence to the agreed process and the communication between the participants.
+The Scrum Team – i.e. all developers, the Scrum Master and the Product Owner – takes part in the Sprint Planning.
+The meeting is organised by the Product Owner, moderated by the Scrum Master, who is responsible for adhering to the agreed process and for communication between the participants.

 Sprint Planning as Scrum Event

-The number of events shows that communication, the discussion of development and working on jointly agreed goals are very important.
-No event is more important than another, because we always pursue our own goals and thus a concrete purpose.
+The number of events shows that communication, dealing with the development, working on jointly agreed goals are very important.
+No event is more important than another, because each event has its own goals and therefore a concrete purpose.

-Sprint Planning 1
+Sprint Planning 1 in practice

-Sprint Planning 2
+Sprint Planning 2 in practice